mathob/ClinSV/README.md

    project folder, E.g. a family trio and a set of single proband individuals.
 -l Lumpy batch size.
 Number of sampels to be joint-called [15].
 -ref Path to reference data dir [./refdata-b37].
--w short for 'web': In the IGV session file, stream the annotation tracks from a server.
-Convenient if you prefer to run ClinSV on an HPC (where you have a copy of the annotation bundle) and view results on your desktop -eval Create the NA12878 validation report section [no].
+-eval Create the NA12878 validation report section [no].
 -h print this help
 ```